 2. Organize and boost storage opportunities

-'Firstly, I cannot recommend enough investing in extra storage if your pantry is under-equipped.
-Whether that’s a revolving spice wheel or just some additional shelving; it will make organizing your pantry infinitely easier, as well as being a really simple way to make the space look tidier and more structured,' says Katharine Pooley.
+'Firstly, I cannot recommend enough investing in extra pantry storage ideas if your pantry is under-equipped.
+Whether that’s a revolving spice wheel or just some additional shelving; it will make organizing a pantry infinitely easier, as well as being a really simple way to make the space look tidier and more structured,' says interior designer Katharine Pooley.

 3. Install lighting in your pantry

-Having good lighting in a pantry will help you find things more quickly and easily.
-Installing spotlights in the cupboards is a great way to see every ingredient (even the ones tucked away at the back).
-Not to mention the additional light will make a pantry seem bigger.
+Having good kitchen lighting ideas in a pantry will help you find things more quickly and easily.
+Installing spotlights in the kitchen cabinets is a great way to see every ingredient (even the ones tucked away at the back).
+Not to mention the additional light will make your pantry ideas seem bigger.

 'If you have a pantry, or a larder cupboard, I’d recommend getting some spotlights.
 They can be battery-operated and added to the top of shelves to create additional light; it will make the space seem larger, it will be easier to spot what you’re looking for, and will overall make the space seem more appealing,' says Katharine Pooley.

 4. Group foods and drinks by type

 Just as when organizing kitchen cabinets, grouping items together can help with pantry organization.
 For example, by stacking all your pantry staples, such as tinned tomatoes together, all the pulses together, all the baking kit together – and so on – you will be able to see what you need much more quickly and, before a trip to the store, will be able to tell at a glance what you are running short of, and make organizing a pantry a breeze.